mylons/changemaker/README.md

 recursion limit in python, combinations only recurses 1000 times, and realistically will only be called ~10 times in a real world scenario?

-Please put up the code on your GitHub account and provide a README on how to run your program along with the time and space complexity discussion mentioned above.

-Also, please write this in Python 2.7, if possible -- we are part of the 98% that use it. ;)

-Thanks!
-We really look forward to seeing what you come up with.

-Also, please feel free to ask me any questions.